 - While the videos may not be as useful to someone learning the material from scratch, they are probably very useful to an existing learner who wants to review something they already saw, teach others, etc.

-- When we can’t provide them quickly, their usefulness is much reduced.
+- When we cannot provide them quickly, their usefulness is much reduced.

 - Clearly announce the recording privacy statement when first registering.